 Like many other social media platforms, as TikTok rapidly grows they have been looking at ways to monetise their short form video content platform.
 A key part of this process will be through eCommerce and allowing users to make in-app purchases.

-Despite its rapid growth, TikTok is still a baby in the world of social media.
+Despite its rapid growth, TikTok is still young in the world of social media.
 The platform remains at risk of losing its top creators to more established platforms.
-Therefore, by creating a stronger monetisation process they will provide an incentive for creators to use the platform, as opposed to posting their content elsewhere.
+Therefore, by creating a stronger monetisation process, they will provide an incentive for creators to use the platform, as opposed to posting their content elsewhere.